Anuril/vwinst/README.md

 ## Upgrading

+### Make sure to backup your data before upgrading.

 You can upgrade vaultwarden by running the script with the -g flag.
 This will download the latest version of vaultwarden and install it.
 The previous build will be renamed to vw_install_timestamp and the new build will be installed in the default location.
 The script will also backup the database, configuration files and binaries before upgrading the installation.

 - "If this script breaks your system, you get to keep both pieces." still applies.
+- The upgrade script might make some assumptions about the existing installation which might not be true in your case, so please backup your data before upgrading.
+- Here are some of the assumptions:
+  - The vaultwarden installation has been done with this script or a previous version of it.
+  - No other services are running on the server.
+  - It's ok to update all dependencies to the latest version.
+(This might break other services)
+  - Your web setup is working.
+(The script will not check if the web setup is working before upgrading)

 ## Honorable mentions